ITHwang/mns-conference/main.md

 ## # 14
 - And then, as I said, we utilized the multilingual version of E5 model as the retriever with some required options.
 - We also selected three metrics to evaluate ranking lists of documents as model's outputs.
-- MRR calculates depending on what the ranking of the most query-related document is.
+- MRR at K calculates depending on what the ranking of the most query-related document is in the top K documents inferred by the retriever.
-- At that time, the most query-related document should be in the top K documents, otherwise the score will be 0.
 - The closer the document's ranking is to top, the closer the score is to 1, on the other hand, the farther the document's ranking is from top, the closer the score is to 0.
-- Next, Recall calculates depending on the number of documents found by the models among the correct top K query-relevant documents.
+- Next, Recall at K calculates depending on the number of documents found by the models among the correct top K query-relevant documents.
 - The more the model finds documents in the correct documents, the closer the score is to 1, on the other hand, the less the model does, the closer the score is to 0.
-- We set K to only 1, because in our simple dataset every query has one relevant regulation and one relevant article.
+- We set K to only 1, because in our simple dataset every query has one relevant regulation or one relevant article.
-- Lastly, Top K Accuracy takes account of whether the most query-relevant document is in the top K query-relevant documents inferred by the model.
+- Lastly, Top at K Accuracy takes account of whether the most query-relevant document is in the top K query-relevant documents inferred by the model.
 - And then, it counts the number of cases in which model's output meets this condition and calculates the proportion of them.

 ## # 15